 The early part of this course is primarily concerned with developing a good understanding of the underlying science and technology of engineering.
 Subjects studied include:

-- Engineering science and chemistry
+- Engineering Physics and Chemistry

 In the second year the emphasis moves to the core Civil Engineering topics.
 Subjects include: